Consigliere-codie/ToDo-App/README.md

-# ToDo-App
+# To-Do App
-A simple to-do list app with add, delete, and mark complete features.
+A simple To-Do List app where users can add, mark complete, and delete tasks.

+Tech: HTML, CSS, JavaScript